API keys can be used to authenticate requests in Core while impersonating another user; however, note the following:

-- Impersonation can only be enabled by a super admin at the time the key was created.
+Impersonation can only be enabled by a member of Resolver Support at the time the key was created.
 Should you wish to enable impersonation, contact Resolver Support to create a new API key.

-- Any non-admin user can be impersonated, provided you've obtained their user ID and the user is active in the org the API key was created for.
+Any user can be impersonated, provided you've obtained their user ID and the user is active in the org the API key was created for.

 To impersonate a user with an API key, open a supported endpoint in Swagger, enter the API key in the x-api-key field and the ID of the user to be impersonated in the impersonate-user-id field.
 The user ID can be obtained from the address bar of your browser after navigating to the Edit User page for the user (e.g., 1732).